moritzruth/eslint-config-awzzm/packages/node/README.md

 }
 ```

-Also, you should lint your project with the same Node.js version as you will use for running it.
+Also, you should lint your project with the same Node.js version as the one you use for running it.